sanriomisintaro/flask-screen-share/README.md

 ## Requirements

-- Python 3.10 or newer
+- Python 3.13 or newer
-- OS: (I only test this apps on windows) but im sure it'll works on Linux or MacOS
+- Operating System: Tested on Windows, but should also work on Linux and macOS
-- A local network (LAN/Wi-Fi)
+- A local network connection (LAN or Wi-Fi)
-- Google Chrome, Firefox, or other modern browser
+- A modern web browser (e.g. Google Chrome, Firefox, etc.)
+- At least one other device to access the shared screen

 ---